Actinomycosis

-Actinomycosis is a rare infectious bacterial disease caused by the gram-positive Actinomyces species.
+Actinomycosis is a rare and chronic infectious bacterial disease caused by the gram-positive Actinomyces species.
 The name refers to ray-like appearance of the organisms in the granules.
 About 70% of infections are due to either Actinomyces israelii or A. gerencseriae.
 Infection can also be caused by Streptomyces somaliensis and Propionibacterium propionicus.
 The condition is likely to be a polymicrobial anaerobic infection.

 Signs and symptoms

 The disease is characterised by the formation of painful abscesses in the mouth, lungs, breast, or gastrointestinal tract.
 Actinomycosis abscesses grow larger as the disease progresses, often over months.
 In severe cases, they may penetrate the surrounding bone and muscle to the skin, where they break open and leak large amounts of pus, which often contains characteristic granules filled with progeny bacteria.
 These granules are often called "sulfur granules" due to their yellow appearance, although they may also be white, gray or brown.